-The Southern Homelessness Services Network (the SHSN) welcomes this opportunity to make a submission to the Federal Senate Inquiry into the rental and housing affordability crisis in Australia.
-It is timely that Senate's Standing Committee on Community Affairs consider these issues as the homelessness sector in Southern Melbourne is at the coalface of the breakdown of the private rental housing market.
+The Southern Homelessness Services Network (the SHSN) welcomes this opportunity to make a submission to the Parliamentary Inquiry into the rental and housing affordability crisis in Victoria.
+It is timely that the Legislative Council's Legal and Social Issues Committee consider these issues as the homelessness sector in Southern Melbourne is at the coalface of the breakdown of the private rental housing market.
 Our member agencies are assisting people at risk of and experiencing homelessness in a tight fiscal environment with escalating cost of living as well as housing costs.
 The private rental market is perpetually in crisis mode for our client group who always face high costs relative to low income as well as discrimination.
 This is exacerbated during a private rental crisis that affects the majority of renters such as we are currently experiencing.
 The issue of access to affordable private rental housing was raised as a high priority issue in a 2022 SHSN survey.